umdwr/teachinghub/source/guides/ballot.rst

 This guide provides Department of Writing & Rhetoric (DWR) faculty members with information about the Oxford to the Ballot Box project.
 This guide provides:

--  An overview that details the project’s rationale and partners
+-  An overview that details the project's rationale and partners
 -  General assignment ideas provided by the project advisory board
 -  Topics for common assignments in DWR courses
 -  Sample prompts and assignment sheets for various DWR courses